 As recently as 2017, the 400th African-American woman was licensed to be an architect in the United States.
 She wasn’t the 400th that year, but the 400th among living, licensed and practicing architects – of all time.
-That means that only 400 out of over 100,000 licensed architects have been female.
+Women represent 20 percent of licensed architects, and Black women only 0.3%.

 “Throughout my career, I have noticed that there have been very few people who look like me.”

 It was that 0.3 per cent stat that shocked and inspired Tiffany to try to shape the future of design.
 She wanted to build a more accessible road for the next generation of Black female architects and urban planners.
 In 2017, she created 400 Forward to try to influence the next 400 female architects, with an underlying focus on African American women.